-Richie Frieman is an award winning author, illustrator and columnist, as well as inventor, entrepreneur, and former professional wrestler.
+Richie Frieman is an award winning and best selling author, illustrator and columnist, as well as inventor, entrepreneur, and former professional wrestler.
 Richie was born in Richmond, Virginia on April 21, 1979, moving to Baltimore, Maryland in 1981 where he grew up and currently lives.
 He attended The University of Maryland College Park (UMD), graduating in 2001 with a degree in Fine Arts

 (Graphic Design concentration).
 During his time at UMD, Richie dove head first into a career in the arts, immersing himself in all areas of illustration, painting, graphics, sculpture and literature.
 Upon graduation, Richie began what has become a very “adventurous” artistic career.

 Frieman has been featured on Fox News Entertainment, airing nationally and internationally (four times), featured in The Wall Street Journal, Fox Business News, FHM Magazine, Huffington Post, Sharp Magazine, Shape Magazine, MO.com, HOW Magazine, The Baltimore Sun, Baltimore’s Child Magazine, Patch.com.
 The MRKETPlace Magazine, The Daily Journal, Baltimore Examiner, Lucy Magazine, The Jewish Times, Under 30 CEO Magazine and Terp Magazine, amongst dozens of other online media resources, regarding his work as an artist and entrepreneur.